A Boutique Alcohol Spirits Marketing & Sales Agency

-Capital Spirits LTD is the leading professional spirits and liquor marketing consultancy specializing in opening and growing new markets for baijiu around the world.
+Capital Spirits LTD is the leading professional Alcohol Spirits Marketing & Sales Consulting agency specializing in opening and growing new markets for baijiu around the world.
 Baijiu, the most consumed spirit in the world, is enjoyed only in China while untapped markets signal huge opportunities for business.
 Through our internationally recognized and award winning success at Capital Spirits Bar and Distillery in Beijing, we’ve identified and perfected how to build excitement and sell Baijiu to Western audiences.
 Our team of international professionals currently work with the full value chain of Baijiu including Chinese baijiu producers, China spirits distributors / exporters, major American and European importers, distributors, retailers and FB outlets in China and around the world.

-We have made it our personal mission to introduce baijiu to the world after years in China have allowed it to steal our hearts, minds (and livers).
-The Capital Spirits LTD team leverages their multinational, multilingual experience and deep China, baijiu and spirits expertise to build key relationships within China, the EU and USA.
+We have made it our personal mission to introduce baijiu and other niche spirits to the world.
+The Capital Spirits LTD team leverages their multinational, multilingual experience and deep China baijiu Alcohol Spirits Marketing & Sales Consulting to build key relationships within China, the EU and USA.
 With members from Germany, US and China, we are fluent in English, Mandarin, Cantonese, and German.
 Our team boasts core competencies in areas such as sales, marketing, branding, PR media relations/promotions, research, financial analysis, global trade import/export regulations, and f&b retail operations and management.
 Let us leverage our strong networks and expertise across Asia, Europe and North America allow us to facilitate key partnerships for your business today.

 干杯 Gan Bei!

-If you are interested in taking part in the fast growing market of Baijiu spirits, let us enable your business with our full suite of services
+If you are interested in taking part in the fast growing market of Baijiu and other niche alcohol spirits and need marketing and sales assistance, let us enable your business with our full suite of alcohol and spirits consulting services

 Spirits and Liquor Marketing Consulting Agency